A 'Hot' New Twist to Hair Biology: Involvement of Vanilloid Receptor-1 Signaling in Human Hair Growth Control

 TLDR VR1 signaling can inhibit hair growth by affecting cell processes and increasing hair growth inhibitors.

-The study investigated the role of vanilloid receptor-1 (VR1) in human hair growth control, revealing that VR1 was present in specific epithelial compartments of hair follicles during anagen and catagen phases but absent in dermal papilla fibroblasts and hair follicle melanocytes.
-Activation of VR1 by capsaicin in organ culture led to a dose-dependent inhibition of hair shaft elongation, reduced cell proliferation, increased apoptosis, and induced catagen transformation, likely due to the upregulation of TGFβ2, a hair growth inhibitor.
-Additionally, VR1 stimulation in cultured outer root sheath keratinocytes and HaCaT keratinocytes inhibited proliferation, induced apoptosis, and increased intracellular calcium levels.
-It also upregulated hair growth inhibitors (IL‐1β and TGFβ2) and downregulated growth stimulators (HGF, IGF‐1, and SCF), without affecting key differentiation markers.
-The findings suggested that VR1 played a significant role in hair growth control, extending its known functions beyond sensory neuron-related nociception.
+The study investigated the role of the vanilloid receptor-1 (VR1) in human hair follicles, focusing on its impact on hair growth.
+VR1 was found in specific epithelial compartments of hair follicles during anagen and catagen phases, but not in dermal papilla fibroblasts or hair follicle melanocytes.
+Activation of VR1 by capsaicin in organ culture led to a dose-dependent inhibition of hair shaft elongation, reduced cell proliferation, increased apoptosis, and induced catagen transformation, likely due to the upregulation of the hair growth inhibitor TGFβ2.
+Additionally, VR1 stimulation in cultured outer root sheath keratinocytes increased the expression of hair growth inhibitors (IL-1β and TGFβ2) and decreased the expression of growth stimulators (HGF, IGF-1, and SCF), without affecting key differentiation markers.
+The findings suggested that VR1 played a significant role in human hair growth control, extending its functions beyond sensory neuron-related nociception.

 Discuss this study in the Community →